 - Q: If our company's construction definitions do not match those of the FHCF, are we required to complete the Construction Mapping Worksheet and submit to Paragon before submitting our Data Call file in WIRE? - A: Yes.
-As stated in the Data Call, proposed construction mappings are requested by August 1, 2024.
+As stated in the Data Call, proposed construction mappings are requested by August 1 of the applicable Contract Year.